 U.S. offers migrants free airline tickets and $1,000 stipend if they self-deport

-The Trump administration announced Monday it will offer immigrants in the U.S. illegally free airline tickets and a $1,000 incentive if they sign up for self-deportation and return to their home countries voluntarily.
+The Trump administration announced Monday it will offer free airline tickets and a $1,000 incentive to some unauthorized immigrants if they sign up for self-deportation and return to their home countries voluntarily.

-The Department of Homeland Security said it has helped some migrants obtain flight tickets, so they can return to their native countries in the next two weeks.
+The Department of Homeland Security said it has helped some migrants obtain plane tickets so they can return to their native countries in the next two weeks.
 A migrant has already returned to Honduras using the self-deportation program to book a flight out of Chicago, the department added.

 Those interested in participating in the self-deportation initiative are being instructed to use a government smartphone app now known as CBP Home — which the Biden administration previously used to allow certain migrants to enter the U.S. legally — to tell officials they plan to leave the country.

-Eligible immigrants will receive both travel assistance and the $1,000 stipend, which DHS officials said will be paid after the U.S. government confirms they individuals have left the country.
+Eligible immigrants will receive both travel assistance and the $1,000 stipend, which DHS officials said will be paid after the U.S. government confirms the individual has left the country.

 The Trump administration said those who sign up for self-deportation using the CBP Home app will be deprioritized for arrest and detention by Immigration and Customs Enforcement, "as long as they demonstrate they are making meaningful strides in completing that departure."